porttara/SecuityPlus/README.md

 # SecuityPlus
-Personal Study materials and resources /n
+Personal Study materials and resources such as anki flashcard sets

 I will link notes and study materials to this reposity in my preperations to study for the CompTIA Securty + SYO-701 exam

-Anki note Collaboration